sbourdelin/linux/Documentation/media/uapi/v4l/subdev-formats.rst

       - Image width, in pixels.
     * - __u32
       - ``height``
       - Image height, in pixels.
+This is the field height for ``V4L2_FIELD_ALTERNATE`` field order, or the frame height otherwise.
     * - __u32
       - ``code``
       - Format code, from enum